Proco-ALS for fast nCPD#

 Tucker compression for faster CP-Decomposition#

-The true interest of Pro-ALS lies in its use in conjunction with Tucker compression.
+The true interest of pro-ALS lies in its use in conjunction with Tucker compression.
 The idea of Tucker compression is to first compute an orthogonal, approximate Tucker decomposition with small inner dimensions using, e.g., HOSVD, then work on the resulting smaller core tensor to compute the CP decomposition.

 Mathematically, this makes sense because of the associativity of the multiway tensor product: